AllskyTeam/allsky/README.md

 	* Keograms and Startrails generation is now much faster thanks to a rewrite by Jarno Paananen.
 * version **0.6**: Added daytime exposure and auto-exposure capability
 	* Added -maxexposure, -autoexposure, -maxgain, -autogain options.
 Note that using autoexposure and autogain at the same time may produce unexpected results (black frames).
 	* Autostart is now based on systemd and should work on all raspbian based systems, including headless distributions.
 Remote controlling will not start multiple instances of the software.
 	* Replaced `nodisplay` option with `preview` argument.
 No preview in autostart mode.
 	* When using the GUI, camera options can be saved without rebooting the RPi.
 	* Added a publicly accessible preview to the GUI: public.php
 	* Changed exposure unit to milliseconds instead of microseconds
+* version **0.7**: Added Raspberry Pi camera HQ support (Based on Rob Musquetier's fork)
+	* Support for x86 architecture (Ubuntu, etc)
+	* Temperature dependant dark frame library
+	* Browser based script editor
+	* Configuration variables to crop black area around image
+	* Timelapse frame rate setting
+	* Changed font size default value

 ## Donation